 4. Excellent molding properties and good processing properties.

-After the 1960s, zinc-copper-titanium alloy as a structural material has gradually gained production and application in Europe and the United States, mainly used in construction, machinery, transportation, instrumentation, and other fields, and its application fields are continuously expanding.
+After the 1960s, zinc-copper-titanium alloy as a structural material gradually gained production and application in Europe and the United States, mainly used in construction, machinery, transportation, instrumentation, and other fields, and its application fields are continuously expanding.

 Zinc-copper-titanium alloy sheets are very suitable for modern building roofing materials.
 Using zinc-copper-titanium alloy as the roof structure material not only has a beautiful appearance but also can reduce the weight of the roof and has good corrosion resistance.